-The San Antonio Hispanic Chamber of Commerce (SAHCC) is now accepting applications for the Alexander Leadership Development Program (ABLDP) Class of 2019 through Friday, April 5, 2019.
+The San Antonio Hispanic Chamber of Commerce (SAHCC) is now accepting applications for the Alexander Briseño Leadership Development Program (ABLDP) Class of 2020 through Friday, April 3, 2020.

-ABLDP has helped inspire many local leaders, including Bexar County Sheriff Javier Salazar and Forbes 30 under 30 recipient and CEO of Cityflag Alberto Altamirano, and has helped create change-making programming for organizations such as the annual VIA GoCodeSA Codeathon, the ReadySAGo!
-Transit on Tap brewery event series, the RAICES Court Observer Program in partnership with St. Mary’s University and more.
+ABLDP has inspired and graduated many leaders in our community, including Bexar County Sheriff Javier Salazar and Alberto Altamirano, CEO of Cityflag and Forbes 30 under 30 recipient.
+Successful action teams have resulted in creating impactful community initiatives such as the annual VIA GoCodeSA Codeathon, ReadySAGo!
+Transit on Tap brewery event series, the RAICES Court Observer Program in partnership with St. Mary’s University and many more.

 Winslow Swart, One Million Dreams

 Brittany Alonzo, USAA